Nyandiie/Data-Processing-Challenge/README.md

 # Data-Processing-Challenge
 This project demonstrates foundational data engineering skills by processing a complex user dataset using standard Python libraries only.
 The goal was to perform data extraction, cleaning, and transformation without the use of high-level data analysis libraries like pandas or seaborn.
-To make your GitHub repository look professional, your README should clearly state the project's purpose, the specific constraints you worked under, and how to use the code.

 ## Project Overview
 This project demonstrates foundational data engineering skills by processing a complex user dataset using **standard Python libraries only**.
 The goal was to perform data extraction, cleaning, and transformation without the use of high-level data analysis libraries like `pandas` or `seaborn`.